Ice Clumping in the Bin

 - Water pools at the bottom of the bin, accelerating refreezing around existing nuggets

-- The ice maker runs normally but the bin sensor triggers a full-bin error even when ice is partially clumped and not truly full
+- The ice maker runs normally, but the bin sensor triggers a full-bin error even when ice is partially clumped

-The root cause is almost always excess moisture in the bin — typically from a failing or worn bin gasket that allows warm ambient air to enter, a misdirected drain line that lets meltwater recirculate, or a bin that sits in a warm environment without adequate ventilation.
+In my experience, the root cause is usually excess moisture in the bin—often from a failing or worn bin gasket that allows warm air to enter, a misdirected drain line that lets meltwater recirculate, or simply from the unit being in a warm environment without proper ventilation.

 Safety First